Chart Color Schemes

 Keilor Lodge was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Keilor Lodge's population was found to be more culturally diverse than most local markets, with 29.7% born overseas and 30.2% speaking a language other than English at home.
-Christianity was the predominant religion in Keilor Lodge, comprising 71.0%, compared to 51.4% across Greater Melbourne.
+Keilor Lodge had a higher cultural diversity than most local areas, with 29.7% of its residents born overseas and 30.2% speaking a language other than English at home.
+Christianity was the predominant religion in Keilor Lodge, comprising 71.0% of the population, compared to 43.0% across Greater Melbourne.
 The top three ancestry groups were Italian (16.9%), Australian (15.2%), and English (14.9%).

 Frequently Asked Questions - Diversity